AP Analysis: Iran protests point to turmoil in the future

 “Setting fire to such and such bank is not the action of the people, it is the action of thugs,” Khamenei said, according to his website.
 “These acts of sabotage do not solve any problem.
 In fact, they add insecurity to the problems that exist.”

-However, bank attacks were widespread in 1978 in the months ahead of Shah Mohammad Reza Pahlavi’s abdication and the Islamic Revolution.
+However, bank attacks were widespread in 1978 in the months ahead of Shah Mohammad Reza Pahlavi abandoning the throne and the Islamic Revolution.
 Marxists who hated capitalism, Islamists who opposed usury rates and others taking advantage of the chaos ransacked hundreds of banks, angry over corruption.
 The Iranian economy nosedived as money flooded out of the country.

 The revolution saw millions on the street, something not seen in these recent protests.
 However, these demonstrations turned violent in the span of a day, showing the danger looming ahead for Iran’s government as it likely faces further hard choices ahead as sanctions look unlikely to be lifted as it has begun breaking centrifuges, enrichment and stockpile limitations in the nuclear deal.